NToP: NeRF-Powered Large-scale Dataset Generation for 2D and 3D Human Pose Estimation in Top-View Fisheye Images: NToP Dataset and OmniLab Dataset

-We split the NToP570K dataset into subsets based on the origin dataset, and split each subset into training and validation by choosing different actors.
-All the training and validation subsets are concatenated into a total training set and a total validation set.
-The statistics of NToP570K as well as THEODORE+ and PanopTOP31K is summarized into \cref{tab:statistics}.
+NToP is split into subsets based on the origin dataset, and each subset is split into train and validation by choosing different actors.
+All the train and val subsets are concatenated into a total train and val set.
+The statistics of NToP and OmniLab are summarized into \cref{tab:statistics} and compared to THEODORE+, PanopTOP31K and PoseFES.
 Some qualitative results are provided in \cref{fig:rendereg}.

-We compare NToP570K with THEODORE+ and PanopTOP31K because they are the only two datasets created specifically for the top-view HPE task that features 2D and 3D groundtruth annotations and RGB images.
-Our new dataset is superior both quantitatively and qualitatively.
-Our dataset has 18 times more subjects than PanopTOP31K and 3.5 times more than THEODORE+.
-In PanopTOP31K, each subject is rendered with four camera positions, however, the variation of perspective is very small, which is visible from \cref{fig:rendereg}b, while NToP570K provides 9 or 18 varied perspectives for each subject.
+We compare NToP with THEODORE+ and PanopTOP31K because they are the only two datasets created specifically for the top-view HPE task that features 2D and 3D groundtruth annotations and RGB images.
+NToP is superior both quantitatively and qualitatively.
+It has 18 times more subjects than PanopTOP31K and 3.5 times more than THEODORE+.
+In PanopTOP31K, each subject is rendered with four camera positions, however, the variation of perspective is very small, which is visible from \cref{fig:rendereg}a, while NToP provides 9 or 18 varied perspectives for each subject.
 THEODORE+ on the other hand has no control over the perspectives due to its randomized rendering procedure \cite{yu2023poseomni}.
-Another advantage of NToP570K is the bigger subject size.
-Quality-wise, our new dataset is much more realistic than both other datasets and far less noisy than PanopTOP31K.
+Another advantage of NToP is the bigger subject size, see \cref{tab:statistics}.
+In terms of quality, our new dataset is significantly more realistic than both other datasets and exhibits far less noise compared to PanopTOP31K.

-\section{Dataset validation}
+\section{Dataset Validation}

-\subsection{2D pose estimation with ViTPose}
+\subsection{2D Pose Estimation with ViTPose}

-For the 2D HPE task, ViTPose sets a new Pareto front with the ViTPose-B, -L and -G models \cite{xu2022vitpose}.
-Therefore, we choose to finetune the ViTPose-B model, which was trained by the authors for the MS COCO keypoints task at the resolution of \(256\times192\) pixels and achieves the average precision (AP) of 77.1\,\% and the average recall (AR) of 82.2\,\% on MS COCO keypoints 2017 validation dataset.

-The evaluation results on the NToP570K validation dataset as well as its subsets are summarized in \cref{tab:vitval}.
-The baseline model is finetuned separately on each training subset, then tested on each validation subset.
-The results are compared to the test results of the baseline model.
-From the test results, we make the following observations: \begin{itemize} \item Compared to the results on the side-view task (MS COCO keypoints), the performance drop of the baseline model for the top-view is evident, ranging from 27\,\% to 54\,\%. \item Finetuning on \emph{any} of the train subsets increases the performance on \emph{all} validation subsets. \item Finetuning on the joint train set NToP570K\_train lift the keypoint detection accuracy for top-view to SOTA level of side-view tasks. \item Except for zjumocal\_val, the performance after finetuning on NToP570K\_train surpasses finetuning on the train subset of the same origin dataset. \end{itemize}